-An illuminated "Engine malfunction (CHECK ENGINE)" indicator light indicates an engine-related problem.
-While your car may be able to be driven with the "Engine malfunction (CHECK ENGINE)" indicator light illuminated (Limp-home mode), you are advised to have your car serviced at an authorized Saab dealer as soon as possible.
+An illuminated "Service Engine Light also known as CHECK ENGINE" indicator light indicates an engine-related problem.
+While your car may be able to be driven with the "Service Engine Light also known as CHECK ENGINE" indicator light illuminated (Limp-home mode), you are advised to have your car serviced at an authorized Saab dealer as soon as possible.

 Continued driving without this problem being corrected might cause serious further damage to your car and create unsafe driving conditions.
 The driver should be prepared to take action if such unsafe conditions arise (e.g.brake smoothly, engage neutral, stop in a suitable place, switch off the engine, etc.).
-95\US\M08.book Page 59 Friday, May 11, 2007 1:06 PM